-3 Year Strategic plan
+Financial Strategic plan

 In early 2018, the Trustees established a 3 year financial strategy that will reduce the reliance on normal income streams and initiate more diverse income streams that will support the Agency services going forward.
-The aim of this strategy was to move away from reliance on reserve funds.
+The aim of this strategy was to move away from reliance on reserve funds

-However the environment the Agency operates in continues to challenge; a changing adoption with the creation of regional adoption agencies around the country, a move to multi-academy trusts for schools and current economic strains on individuals.
+However the environment in which the Agency operates continues to be a challenge; regional adoption agencies, multi-academy trusts for schools, economic strains on individuals and the needs of placing children are becoming more complex with the introduction of more therapeutic support post placement.

-During 2018/19 the trustees are aware that the Agency's financial performance was not in line with the strategy.
-Therefore various measures have been instigated including a revision of the time frame to cost neutral extension to 2021/22.
+The Trustees are aware that the Agency's financial performance was not in line with the strategy and therefore measures have been instigated including a revision of the time frame during 2019/20 that will lead towards a cost neutral situation in 2020/21, and thereafter provide a reasonable surplus to re-build reserves.